Scholarships and Awards

 Our student ambassadors enjoy discussing ECE with students who are considering electrical or computer engineering at Virginia Tech.
 You can meet them on a tour of the department, or email them if you have questions.
 For departmental tours, please see the information on visiting campus.

-Academic: Computer Engineering 2016 (Sophomore), Cybersecurity and Computer Science minors
+Academic: Computer Engineering 2016, Cybersecurity, Computer Science and Math minors

 Hometown: Sterling, Va.

-Professional/ student organizations: Society of Asian Scientists and Engineers, South Regional Coordinator; Intelligence Community Center of Academic Excellence; Olympic Taekwondo Club; Student Transition Engineering Program (STEP)
+Professional/ student organizations: Society of Asian Scientists and Engineers, South Regional Coordinator; Intelligence Community Center of Academic Excellence; College of Engineering Dean's Team; Student Transition Engineering Program (STEP)

 Favorite thing about VT: The bright smiles crossing the Drillfield; the opportunity to cherish a beautiful campus each and every day; the burnt orange and Chicago maroon; the sense of unity and our Hokie Pride; most importantly our motto "Ut Prosim" (That I May Serve), which represents Virginia Tech's dedication to giving back to the community!